Mulvane, Kansas: History

 Mulvane was laid out in 1879 at the junction of five Santa Fe rail lines.
 It is named for Joab R. Mulvane, a railroad official who was instrumental in bringing the Atchison, Topeka, and Santa Fe Railroad to Mulvane.

+Mulvane was changed to a city of the second class on December 20, 2001.

+In 2008 and 2009, the city annexed land towards the west side of I-35 (Kansas Turnpike), then the Kansas Star Casino opened on it in 2011.